FSC-Lab/kfax/README.md

 # KFAx: Jax powered EKF

-> This is a fork of kfax <https://github.com/Hs293Go/kfax> frozen at the state it is presented in a AER1517 lecture.
+> This is a fork of kfax frozen at the state it is presented in a AER1517 lecture.
-> Update this fork as it is used in lectures
+> This fork is not actively developed and only updated as it is used in lectures
+> Go to the upstream <https://github.com/Hs293Go/kfax> for active development

 ## Introduction